mauno-j-ronkko/sharkC64/docs/language/modules/modules.md

 ```

 If a module has no initialization it can simply end with the keyword `end`.

+> :information_source: &nbsp; As you may have noticed, all section keywords
+> have only three letters.
+This improves source code alignment,
+> making the source code a lot easier to parse at first glance.

 <br /><br />
 :leftwards_arrow_with_hook: [Back to index](../../index.md)